Juvenile myoclonic epilepsy: Other loci

 Three SNP alleles in BRD2, Cx-36 and ME2 and microdeletions in 15q13.3, 15q11.2 and 16p.13.11 also contribute risk to JME.

 Diagnosis

 Diagnosis is typically made based on patient history.
 Physical examination is usually normal.
+Misdiagnosis can occur if myoclonic seizures mistaken for muscle twitches or feelings of anxiety/nervousness.

 The primary diagnosis for JME is a good knowledge of patient history and the neurologist's familiarity with the myoclonic jerks, which are the hallmark of the syndrome.
 Additionally, an EEG will indicate a characteristic pattern of waves and spikes associated with the syndrome such as generalized 4–6 Hz polyspike and slow wave discharges.
 These discharges may be evoked by photic stimulation (blinking lights) or hyperventilation.

 Both magnetic resonance imaging (MRI) and computer tomography (CT) scans generally appear normal in JME patients.
 However a number of quantitative MRI studies have reported focal or regional abnormalities of the subcortical and cortical grey matter, particularly the thalamus and frontal cortex, in JME patients.
 Positron emission tomography (PET) reports in some patients may indicate local deviations in many transmitter systems.